KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 Once problematic records are successfully processed, they are typically removed from the bad data table.
 This can lead to the loss of valuable information for testing.
 To prevent this, bad records should be stored in a separate archive for later use.

 **Writing bad data also to an archive location**
 When writing bad data to its separate bad data queue table, also write that same data to another location for archiving.
 This additional writing must not overwrite but append.
-However, deduplication is critical as pipelines can fail to reprocess the bad data multiple times, readding the same bad data to the archive.
-Then next option is more simple.
+However, deduplication is critical as pipelines can fail to reprocess the bad data multiple times, re-adding the same bad data to the archive.

 **Using Change Data Feed (CDF) to Track Bad Data History**